Close

 • Meningitis

-In addition, HPPA (s.38) now requires all health care professionals (including RRTs) who provide immunizations to report Adverse Event Following Immunization Report (AEFIs) to the medical officer of health of the health unit where the immunization took place.
+In addition, HPPA (s.38) now requires all healthcare professionals (including RTs) who provide immunizations to report Adverse Event Following Immunization Report (AEFIs) to the medical officer of health of the health unit where the immunization took place.

 9